Roll Forming Blog

 Copper, Brass, Bronze Roll Forming

-Copper features prominently as a primary component in other nonferrous alloys.
-Brass is a copper and zinc alloy featuring a bright, gold-like color.
+Copper is a primary component in other nonferrous alloys.
+Brass is a copper and zinc alloy with a bright, gold-like color.
 Bronze, a type of brass, is an alloy of copper and tin.

 Formability: Copper is a ductile metal.
-More ductility means easier roll forming for your vendor, which means better odds of success.
+More ductility means more accessible roll forming for your vendor, which means better odds of success.
 Brass is very malleable and versatile.
-When it comes to architecture, red metals, and aluminum are the most common nonferrous materials.
+Regarding architecture, red metals, and aluminum are the most common nonferrous materials.
 They are the easiest to manipulate into designs.

 Strength: The “red metals” maintain strength after being formed.
-These metals are equivalent to stainless steel in resilience or form, but not as strong structurally.
-They are incredibly durable and they’re immune to the elements once oxidized.
+They are equivalent to stainless steel in resilience or form but not as strong structurally.
+They are incredibly durable and immune to the elements once oxidized.

-Cost: They are called luxury metals — so you’re correct if you guessed they are quite expensive.
+Cost: They are called luxury metals, so you’re correct if you guessed they are pretty expensive.

-Outdoor use: The metals feature prominently in building materials.
+Outdoor use: Metals are prominently featured in building materials.
 They can last hundreds and hundreds of years.

 Looks: They’re best for applications in which beauty counts.
-With a red metal, your project will stand out.
-Brass, for one, has a bright, gold-like color and a high corrosion resistance.
+With red metal, your project will stand out.
+Brass, for example, has a bright, gold-like color and a high corrosion resistance.
 But be aware that red metals turn somewhat green if they oxidize.

 Other: If these metals’ prices are unrealistic for you, clad your part instead.